What Are Net Zero Homes and How Do They Protect the Environment?

-By eliminating the use of energy derived from fossil fuels, Net Zero homes avoid the associated greenhouse gas emissions associated with electricity production.
-According to the U.S. Environmental Protection Agency, electrical power generation created 28.4 percent of U.S. greenhouse gas emissions in 2016.
-Net Zero also helps avoid the negative environmental issues associated with other energy options such as hydroelectric power, and its impact on aquatic ecosystems.
+By eliminating the use of energy derived from fossil fuels, net-zero homes avoid the associated greenhouse gas emissions associated with electricity production.
+According to the U.S. Environmental Protection Agency, electrical power generation created 28.4% of U.S. greenhouse gas emissions in 2016.
+Net-zero also helps avoid the negative environmental issues associated with other energy options such as hydroelectric power, and its impact on aquatic ecosystems.

 Pros and Cons